Hieronymus Bosch: Debates on attribution

 The exact number of Bosch's surviving works has been a subject of considerable debate.
-His signature can be seen on only seven of his surviving paintings, and there is uncertainty whether all the paintings once ascribed to him were actually from his hand.
-It is known that from the early 16th century onwards numerous copies and variations of his paintings began to circulate.
+His signature can be seen on only seven of his surviving paintings, and there is considerable doubt that many of the paintings once ascribed to him were actually from his hand.
+It is known that from the early 16th century onward, numerous copies and variations of his paintings began to circulate.
 In addition, his style was highly influential, and was widely imitated by his numerous followers.

 Over the years, scholars have attributed to him fewer and fewer of the works once thought to be his.
 This is partly a result of technological advances such as infrared reflectography, which enable researchers to examine a painting's underdrawing.
 Art historians of the early and mid-20th century, such as Tolnay and Baldass, identified between thirty and fifty paintings that they believed to be by Bosch's hand.
 A later monograph by Gerd Unverfehrt (1980) attributed twenty-five paintings and 14 drawings to him.

 In early 2016, The Temptation of St. Anthony, a small panel in the Nelson-Atkins Museum of Art in Kansas City, Missouri, long attributed to the workshop of Hieronymus Bosch, was credited to the painter himself after intensive forensic study by the Bosch Research and Conservation Project.
 The BRCP has also questioned whether two well-known paintings traditionally accepted to be by Bosch, The Seven Deadly Sins in the Prado and Christ Carrying the Cross in the Museum of Fine Arts, Ghent should instead be credited to the artist's workshop rather than to the painter's own hand.